mjk/uber-rush/README.md

         sandbox: true
     });

+#### Step 2: Get a quote

+Every delivery starts with a quote.
+Initialize a new delivery with

-Then you can start a new delivery by providing a description of the item to be transported, the pickup and the dropoff addresses.
+* a description of the item to be transported
+* the pickup and the dropoff addresses
+* (optionally) contact information at the pickup and drop off locations

+configured in a plain old JavaScript object:

 	var delivery = new rush.Delivery({
 	  item: {
 	      title: 'Chocolate bar',
 	      quantity: 1,
 	      is_fragile: true
 	  },
 	  pickup: {
 	      contact: {
 	          first_name: 'Ryan',
 	          last_name: 'Cheney
 	      },
 	      location: {
 	          address: '64 Seabring St',
 	          city: 'Brooklyn',
 	          state: 'NY',
 	          postal_code: '11231',
 	          country_code: 'US'
 	      }
 	  },
 	  dropoff: {
 	      contact: {
 	          first_name: 'Karen',
 	          last_name: 'Holmes
 	      },
 	      location: {
 	          address: '80 Willoughby St',
 	          city: 'Brooklyn',
 	          state: 'NY',
 	          postal_code: '11201',
 	          country_code: 'US'
 	      }
 	  }
 	});

+Sending the quote out for an estimate returns a [promise](https://promisesaplus.com) for an array of `rush.Quote` objects:

+	delivery.quote()
+	.then(function(quotes) {
+		console.log('Received ' + quotes.length + ' quotes:');
+		for (var i = 0; i < quotes.length; i++) console.log(quotes[i]);
+	})
+	.fail(function(error){
+		console.log('Delivery quote error:',error);
+	});

+#### Step 3: Confirm the quote

+The first quote in the array will be the best quote for the job.
+Confirming the delivery will start a biker on her journey (unless you're in the sandbox) so be sure you're ready!
+Before you confirm delivery, it's a good idea to subscribe to a few **events** in order to track the courier's progress.

+Uber requests that we only check status every 30 seconds.
+If you're trying to keep up with your courier on a map, that's a slow update cycle—by default we only fire status update events on the same schedule.
+Set `delivery.extrapolate` to true to fire events at a high degree of fidelity, suitable for live maps.

+We simply linearly extrapolate the courier's latitude and longitude given the current location and bearing, and their average speed.
+Every 30 seconds, location will be updated to the official Uber data.

+	delivery.on('status', function(status) {
+		// fired every time the delivery status changes (see below) console.log('Delivery status: ' + status)
+	});
+	delivery.on('location', function(location) {
+		/* location: {latitude: ..., longitude: ..., bearing: ...} */
+		console.log('Courier location', location);
+	});
+	delivery.extrapolate = true;
+	delivery.confirm();

+## Events

+ * **status**:
+ * **location**:

 ## Delivery statuses